 How to Make Chocolate Covered Oreos

-Steps One: Spread your chosen cookie tray with parchment paper, set aside
+Spread your chosen cookie tray with parchment paper, set aside.

-Step Two: Melt and temper your chocolate in your microwave safe bowl.
+Melt and temper your chocolate in your microwave-safe bowl.
 What does temper mean?
 So glad you asked, read about that HERE.
-Don’t melt more than ½ lb. at a time; otherwise your chocolate will lose its temper after about a sleeve of cookies.
-No, it won’t yell at you to clean up the kitchen, it will turn white when it’s cooled.
+Don’t melt more than ½ lb. at a time.
+Otherwise, your chocolate loses its temper after about a sleeve of cookies.
+No, it won’t yell at you to clean up the kitchen.
+It turns white when cooled.

-Step Three: Bring your tempered chocolate and cookie tray to your workstation because it’s time for the magic.
-There are only four cookies shown in this picture, but you can do an entire row of the package (or more) with this amount of chocolate.
+Bring your tempered chocolate and cookie tray to your workstation because it’s time for the magic.
+There are only four cookies shown in this picture, but you can do an entire row of the package with this amount of chocolate.

 Working with one cookie at a time place a cookie into the bowl of chocolate.